-For cold weather operation a winterization plate is installed on the inlet opening of the oil cooler duct on the right rear engine baffle.
-This plate should be installed whenever the ambient temperature reaches 50° F or less.
-The plate should be removed and stored in the cockpit when the ambient temperature exceeds 50° F.
+For cold weather operation a winterization plate is installed on the inlet opening of the oil cooler.
+This plate should be installed whenever the ambient temperature reaches 50°F or less.
+The plate should be removed and stored in the cockpit when the ambient temperature exceeds 50°F.